joshrp/moonlight-docs/Setup-Guide.md

 If you don't have a mouse connected to your Android device, you can emulate one using a game controller.
 Press and hold the Start button to toggle mouse emulation.
 When mouse emulation is on, you can use either analog stick to move the cursor.
 The A button left clicks and the B button right clicks.

-**iOS client**
+**iOS/tvOS client**

-If your device is running iOS 13 or later, you can use Xbox One S and PS4 controllers with your iOS device over Bluetooth.
+If your device is running iOS/tvOS 13 or later, you can use Xbox One S and PS4 controllers with your device over Bluetooth.
 Moonlight supports all physical buttons on these controllers, including Select, L3, and R3.
 You can also still use MFi controllers if you want, but they may not have all of the buttons that an Xbox or PS4 controller has.

-Devices running iOS 12 or earlier are limited to MFi controllers.
+Devices running iOS/tvOS 12 or earlier are limited to MFi controllers.
 We recommend the "extended layout" controllers which have most buttons present on a typical Xbox controller.
 Notably lacking on most MFi controllers are the L3 and R3 buttons and the Select button.
-When using the Auto setting for on-screen controls, an overlay will be displayed containing the buttons that your physical controller is missing.
+When using the Auto setting for on-screen controls on iOS, an overlay will be displayed containing the buttons that your physical controller is missing.

-To disconnect from your PC while streaming, swipe from the left edge of the screen.
+To disconnect from your PC while streaming on iOS, swipe from the left edge of the screen.
+To disconnect on tvOS, double-tap the Menu button on your Apple TV Remote or press the Xbox/PS button on your gamepad.

 iCade gamepads (old iOS gamepads that fake a Bluetooth keyboard) are not supported by Moonlight.